 - persons applying for refugee status in Canada.

-While CSIS provides advice to its partners on potential threats to national security, the responsibility for decision making regarding a person’s admissibility to Canada as it relates to visa issuance (temporary or permanent resident visas) as well as citizenship applications belongs to IRCC.
-Decision on applications for refugee status in Canada are made by the Immigration and Refugee Board (IRB).
+CSIS provides advice to its partners on potential threats to national security.
+The responsibility for decision making regarding a person’s admissibility to Canada as it relates to visa issuance (temporary or permanent resident visas) as well as citizenship applications belongs to IRCC.
+Decisions on applications for refugee status in Canada are made by the Immigration and Refugee Board (IRB).

-For general information on immigration/ citizenship/ refugee/ visa-related issues, contact Immigration, Refugees and Citizenship Canada (IRCC) at 1-888-242-2100 or website www.cic.gc.ca.
+For general information on immigration/ citizenship/ refugee/ visa-related issues, contact Immigration, Refugees and Citizenship Canada (IRCC) at 1-888-242-2100 or at their website www.cic.gc.ca.

 - Date modified: